Eurydia/notes-on-clean-programming-language/content/Cleanpedia/PDT S Comprehensions.md

 x =  [ e \\ e <-: arrGen ]
 ```

-An overloaded list generator uses an arrow which has a vertical bar (`|`) between the arrow head and the shaft.
+A left arrow with vertical bar between the arrowhead and the shaft (`<|-`) is used to extract elements from *overloaded list generators*.

 ```Clean
 // Language: Clean